sherado99/SPDET/readme.md

 <div align="center"><img width="250" height="250" alt="SETI Logo" src="https://github.com/user-attachments/assets/47a61f20-0f15-4904-8961-f24321100ac5" /></div>

+---

 # Stech Email Tone Improver (SETI) – Bulk Email Rewriter

-**Transform cold, robotic, or overly formal emails into warm, professional, human‑sounding messages — in bulk, in seconds.**
+Transform cold, robotic, or overly formal emails into warm, professional, human‑sounding messages — in bulk, in seconds.

 SETI is a single‑purpose AI (SPAI) Actor on the Apify Store that focuses on one task: making your emails warmer, more honest, and more effective.
 It processes batches of 1 to 1,000+ emails per run, accepts CSV or JSON input, lets you pick a different tone for each email, and exports polished results immediately.
 No data is stored; no fake empathy; just professional, reliable output.

-> **Market context:** The AI‑powered email assistant market is projected to grow from **$2.11 billion in 2025 to $2.56 billion in 2026** at a CAGR of **21.2%**, while the broader AI writing assistant market is expected to reach **$8.3 billion by 2030**.
+> **Market context:** The AI‑powered email assistant market is projected to grow from $2.11 billion in 2025 to $2.56 billion in 2026 at a CAGR of 21.2%, while the broader AI writing assistant market is expected to reach $8.3 billion by 2030.
 The demand for ethical, non‑manipulative AI communication tools is a significant and underserved segment within this market.

 ---